Using Data Security Manager with Databricks

 5.0 Architecture Diagram

-The integration architecture is divided into two main planes: the Databricks Control Plane and the Databricks Data Plane, connected to the Fortanix DSM for secure data operations.
+The integration architecture is divided into two main planes: the Databricks Control Plane and the Databricks Data Plane, both connected to Fortanix DSM for secure data operations.

-The Databricks Control Plane is where credentials for connecting to Fortanix DSM APIs are managed, and where SQL commands for operations on sensitive data are written.
+The Databricks Control Plane manages credentials for connecting to Fortanix DSM APIs and is where SQL commands for operations on sensitive data are written.
 It handles configuration, authentication, and orchestration.

-First, in the Databricks Control Plane, Notebooks or Python UDFs connect to the Fortanix DSM using the Fortanix DSM Python SDK.
+The integration flow begins in the Databricks Control Plane, where Notebooks or Python UDFs use the Fortanix DSM Python SDK to connect to Fortanix DSM.
 Then, the SQL commands to tokenize and detokenize sensitive data in the Databricks SQL warehouse are written in the Control Plane and executed in the Data Plane.

 6.0 Configure Fortanix DSM